thinkst/opencanary/README.md

 $ opencanaryd --start
 ```

-On the first run, instructions are printed that will get to a working config.
+On the first run, instructions are printed to get to a working config.

 ```
 $ opencanaryd --copyconfig
 ```

-Which will create a folder, `/etc/opencanaryd` and a config file inside that folder `opencanary.conf`.
-You must now edit the config file to determine which services and logging options you would like to enable.
+Which will create a folder, `/etc/opencanaryd` and a config file inside that folder, `opencanary.conf`.
+You must now edit the config file to determine which services and logging options you want to enable.

 When OpenCanary starts it looks for config files in the following order: